This post may contain affiliate links. Please see my disclosure policy for details.

 There are plenty of trees that grow here through the windows and their vines manage to wind themselves over the walls, through the windows and the cracks.
 There are even tropical palm trees here!

 In the lower garden is winter’s bark of Drimys winteri.
 It’s rich in Vitamin C and was once eaten to cure scurvy.
 There are also plenty of plants and shrubs in amongst the climbers grow.

-Look out for cute features as the old sundial clock on the walls.
+Look out for cute features such as the old sundial clock on the walls.
 Or, the old fountain sits on point of the original nave.
 It’s now surrounded by benches to perch on.

 The All Hallows in Christopher Wren’s Tower